SomerEsat/ethereum-staking-guides/README.md

 sudo systemctl daemon-reload
 ```

-And then start the service with the follwoing command.
+And then start the service with the following command.

 ```
 sudo systemctl start node_exporter